mike-sudyn/pixdel/README.md

 ## PixDel 2.0

-Html5 time killer game where you need to delete pixels by lining them up by color, in horizontal, vertical or diagonal lines
+Html5 time killer game where you need to delete pixels by lining them up by type, in horizontal, vertical or diagonal lines

 ## Install